Application of the Portable Diagnostic Package to the Wisconsin High-temperature-superconducting Axisymmetric Mirror

 On the other hand, a similar stray-light background level is maintained, because the bigger aperture for the stray light is cancelled out by the smaller viewing volume along $Z$ direction.

 Even though the TS signal is shifted in wavelength relative to the laser line, strong stray light can still affect other parts of the spectrum in our detection system.
 Image intensifiers often exhibit a finite cross-talk, where intense input signals can bleed over into nearby pixels~\cite{Ientilucci1996-rv,Xu2025-sq}, thus degrading TS measurements.
 Also, the strong stray-light risks damage to the intensifier.
-To address this, we installed a 3D-printed optical mask (black PLA) in front of the intensifier, as shown in \fref{fig:TS_mask}\,(a).
-This mask features a $\sim$\,0.6\,mm optical block at its center and is mounted off the focal plane of the spectrometer.
-The inset of \fref{fig:TS_mask}\,(b) (gray curve) illustrates the triangular transmission profile introduced by this off-focus placement, with a minimum transmission of $\sim$\,$10^{-2}$ at the center.
-Figure~\ref{fig:TS_mask}\,(b) compares stray-light spectra acquired without (black) and with (blue) the mask, showing a factor-of-five reduction in total stray light and a significantly diminished wing component, which arises mainly from intensifier cross-talk.